Stretch and expand preschool storytime. Books open almost unlimited topics for learning and loving. Reading the same book over and over works well.

 I think that you get the idea.
-Do not make this complicated or overly educational.
-The goal is more to enjoy your child’s tendency to want to read the same book again and again.
+Do not make this complicated.
+The goal is more to enjoy your child’s natural desire to want to read the same book again and again.

-The primary payoff is that your child comes to see that you can get something new out of a book each time that you read it—which is a crucial part of becoming a successful learner.
-Another payoff is that you aren’t quite as bored by reading the same book repeatedly.
+Soon your child will come to see that she can get something new out of a book each time its read.
+This is a key to becoming a successful learner.
+Another payoff is that you aren’t quite as bored by reading the same book again and again.